Best Medicare Supplement Plans in West Virginia (2026)

 West Virginia Medicare Resources

-For West Virginia residents who need assistance selecting Medicare coverage or understanding your options, multiple resources are available at no cost.
+West Virginia residents who need help selecting Medicare coverage or understanding their options can access these resources at no cost:

 • West Virginia SHIP: West Virginia's State Health Insurance Assistance Program offers free Medicare counseling through trained professionals at the Bureau of Senior Services.
 Call the statewide toll-free line at (877) 987-4463 to speak with counselors located in all 55 counties.
 SHIP serves beneficiaries through county aging providers and West Virginia's four Aging and Disability Resource Centers.
 Counselors provide educational workshops for consumer and professional groups.